ant-design/ant-design-mobile/src/components/modal/index.en.md

 You can directly close all modals by calling the `clear` method on `Modal`.
 Usually, you can use it in router change event to close all modals automatically without using modal reference to close.

+## FAQ

+### Are there any pop-up windows with no content, no buttons, and no margins?

+Yes, you can directly use the lower-level [CenterPopup](./popup#centerpopup) component.